 • Like other citrus oils, grapefruit oil has antidepressant properties that may provide a relaxing and uplifting feeling.
 It also has stimulating effects on your brain, which may make you more alert.

-Grapefruit essential oil is highly sensitive to heat and oxidation because of its limonene content.21 It should be stored in a sealed container and kept in a cool, dark place.
+Grapefruit essential oil is highly sensitive to heat and oxidation because of its limonene content.20 It should be stored in a sealed container and kept in a cool, dark place.
 It should be placed away from direct sunlight and heat.
+However, creating a homemade grapefruit oil infusion is possible.
+Several guides are available online.
+If you're interested in making your own oil infusion, here's an easy-to-follow guide:21

 What You Need: